 If you're already a driver in a different state, and you're moving to Florida, send us a message with the following info:

-*If you were already required to upload your vehicle registration, you do not need to send it in again.
+* If you were already required to upload your vehicle registration and personal insurance, you do not need to send it in again.

 Moving from Florida to a different state?
 Find your new market here to see what steps you'll need to take.